inrupt/artifact-generator/README.md

 - Optional:
   - `nameAndPrefixOverride`: The name of the generated vocabulary.
 For instance, if set to `foo`, the corresponding Java class will be `FOO.java`.
 If not set, the generator will look in the source RDF vocabulary for the `vann:preferredNamespacePrefix` property, and if it is not defined it will propose a default based on the domain name.
 This defaut is composed of the complete domain name, excluding the country extension, e.g. `http://vocab.example.org/` would default to `vocab.example`.
   - `description`: A description of the vocabulary, that will be used as a comment describing the generated class
-  - `termSelectionFile`: When using only a portion of a large vocabulary, this option uses a second input vocabulary that defines the subset of terms that are to be generated from the `inputResources`.
-Moreover, it also enables adding custom information to a vocabulary you don't have control on (e.g. adding translations for existing labels or comments, or overriding existing values, or adding completely new terms, etc.)
+  - `termSelectionFile`: When using only a portion of a large vocabulary, this option specifies a second input vocabulary that defines the subset of terms that are to be generated from the `inputResources`.
+Moreover, it also enables adding custom information to a vocabulary you don't have control over (e.g. adding translations for existing labels or comments, or overriding existing values, or adding completely new terms, etc.)

 ### Generating artifacts using the YAML file